Anugraha16/Anugraha16/README.md

 👀 I’m interested in exploring new technologies and working on projects that challenge me to grow.

 ## Currently Learning
 🌱 I'm currently delving into full-stack development, honing my skills in both frontend and backend technologies.
-From crafting responsive user interfaces with HTML, CSS, and JavaScript to building robust server-side applications with frameworks like Node.js and Express.js.
+From crafting responsive user interfaces with HTML, CSS, Java, JavaScript and TypeScript to building robust server-side applications with frameworks like Node.js, Express.js and SpringBoot.
 I'm dedicated to mastering the entire web development stack.

 ## Collaboration Opportunities
 💞️ I’m looking to collaborate on projects related to machine learning, data science, and software development.
 Feel free to reach out if you have exciting projects to work on together!